clarkmcc/go-hubspot/generated/v3/crm_extensions/docs/SampleResponseApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetCrmV3ExtensionsCardsSampleResponseGetCardsSampleResponseRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCardsGetSampleRequest struct via the builder pattern

 ### Return type